-The dean of students, when made aware of a student's request or of a situation which could warrant involuntary leave or withdrawal, will work with the university's Section 504 Coordinator, the campus counselor, director of residence life and other appropriate persons knowledgeable about the student's condition to determine the best course of action for the student and the university.
+The dean of students, when made aware of a student's request or of a situation which could warrant involuntary leave or withdrawal, will work with the university's counselor for disability services the campus counselor, director of residence life and other appropriate persons knowledgeable about the student's condition to determine the best course of action for the student and the university.

 This action may include a student's immediate removal from the university or university housing.
 The university, through the dean of students, may additionally require a student to engage in counseling before continuing as a student at the university.
 The student may be required by the university to provide information from a healthcare professional to the dean of students indicating the student's ability to continue at or return to the university.
-The Section 504 Coordinator will be involved where a student seeks a return to the university.
+The counselor for disability services will be involved where a student seeks a return to the university.

 CONDITIONS WHICH COULD WARRANT INVOLUNTARY LEAVE OR INVOLUNTARY WITHDRAWAL